Niraja85/The-Shaurya-Fitness/README.md

 ![All_Products_small_screens](docs/features/All_products-Sm-screen.png)

 ## Clothing
-- This link displays only Clothing dropdown list such as T-shirts, Leggings, Shorts, All Clothong and All Products links.
+- This link displays only Clothing dropdown list such as T-shirts, Leggings, Shorts, All Clothing and All Products links.
 - This has been created to make the search category easy instead of browsing through the entire Products search.
 User can choose the category of item they want to purchase and they will be guided only to those products.
 - A sort category is vailable on all pages of products to sort items in alphabetical order, by price(low-high) or (high to low).

 ![Clothing](docs/features/Clothing.png)

 ## Accessories
-- This link displays only Accessories dropdown list such as Socks, Sunglasses, Backpack, Shoes, All Accessories and All Products links.
+- This link displays only Accessories dropdown list such as Socks, Sunglasses, Backpack, All Accessories and All Products links.
 - This has been created to make the search category easy instead of browsing through the entire Products search.
 User can choose the category of item they want to purchase and they will be guided only to those products.
 - A sort category is vailable on all pages of products to sort items in alphabetical order, by price(low-high) or (high to low).